domrachev03/nn-from-scratch/README.md

 ## Examples
 1. `lab4_backprop` contains tests and usage examples of `SoftMax` and `NormalizedSoftMax` nodes.
 2. `lab5_gradient` contains tests and usage examples of `ReLU` and `Linear` nodes.
-3. `lab6_neural_network` contains tests and usage examples of `GradientDescent` optimizer and `SoftMaxLoss` node and illustrates performance of the network on `MNIST` dataset.
+3. `lab6_neural_network` contains tests and usage examples of `GradientDescent` optimizer and `SoftMaxLoss` node and illustrates the performance of the network on `MNIST` dataset.

 ## Features
-1. Interfaces, which minimize amount of code needed for new node creation
+1. Interfaces, which minimize the amount of code needed for new node creation
 2. All nodes support vector and matrix inputs, with behaviour defined node-wise

 ## Future improvements ideas
 1. Reconsider `Neuron` abstract class.
 For now, it requires too much new code generation
 2. Implement analogue of `nn.Sequential`
 3. Make initialization of nodes batch-free
 4. Make inner dimensions more transparent and convinient to use.
-For now, they often require explicit treatment and sometimes event walkarounds to work properly.
+For now, they often require explicit treatment, and sometimes event walkarounds are required to work properly.